dreamfactorysoftware/android-sdk/README.md

 		String contentType = "application/json";

 		String response = invoker.invokeAPI(dsp_url, path, "GET", queryParams, null, headerParams, contentType);
-		// here this api returns 'String' that you can either parse using json object or map to your model class using sdk deserialise function
+		// here this API returns 'String' that you can either parse using a JSON object
-		(check function loginServiceDemoApproach_3 in LoginActivity.java )
+		// or map to your model class using the SDK's deserialize function (check function loginServiceDemoApproach_3 in LoginActivity.java )

-b) Another example to use 'POST' method for service 'city' with path 'add'
+b) Another example to use 'POST' method for service 'city' with path 'add'.

 		// create an object of APIInvoker
 		ApiInvoker invoker  = new ApiInvoker();
-		// set default headers, here is app name invoker.addDefaultHeader("X-DreamFactory-Application-Name", "your app name");
+		// set default headers, here the header is app name invoker.addDefaultHeader("X-DreamFactory-Application-Name", "your app name");

 		String serviceName = "city";
 		String endPoint = "add";
 		// you can create path the way you like
 		String path = new StringBuilder("/").append(serviceName).append("/").append(endPoint).append("/").toString();
-		// query params if any
+		// query params, if any
 		Map<String, String> queryParams = new HashMap<String, String>();

 		// additional header if you want to pass with